import pandas as pd

 by joining the two DataFrames.

-- All the variables in the DataFrame,
+- All the variables and the observations in the DataFrame,

 - In the resulting DataFrame,